 Can patient lifts be used for lifting someone from the floor?

-Yes, many patient lifts are designed to reach low enough to lift patients from the floor.
+Many patient lifts, specifically floor lifts, are designed to reach low enough to lift patients from the floor.
 It’s important to choose a lift that can accommodate this function if needed.

 How do I maintain a patient lift?